alttch/bma-info/eva3/integrations/ethernetip.rst

 Logic
 =====

-EVA ICS :ref:`sensors<sensor>` have "values" and item "status" is used only as an error indicator.
+EVA ICS :ref:`sensors<eva3_sensor>` have "values" and item "status" is used only as an error indicator.
 En/IP tags can be mapped to sensor values as-is with *enip_sensor* PHI module.

-EVA ICS :ref:`units<unit>` have both "status" and "value" fields, which form a complete item state.
+EVA ICS :ref:`units<eva3_unit>` have both "status" and "value" fields, which form a complete item state.
 So En/IP tag mapping logic is a little bit more
 complicated:

 * If En/IP tag (integer) should be mapped to unit status (ON/OFF/other modes),